This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What you need to know about your newborn's next well child visit:

-Your newborn's healthcare provider will tell you when to bring him or her in again.
+Your newborn's pediatrician will tell you when to bring him or her in again.
 The next well child visit is usually at 1 or 2 weeks.
-Contact your newborn's healthcare provider if you have any questions or concerns about your baby's health or care before the next visit.
+Contact your newborn's pediatrician if you have any questions or concerns about your baby's health or care before the next visit.
+Your newborn may need vaccines at the next well child visit.
+Your provider will tell you which vaccines your newborn needs and when he or she should get them.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.